 What Is Mold?

-Because mold spreads through spores, it’s important to identify the type of mold before removing it.
-If the mold is toxic, every effort must be made to contain the area and eradicate the source as quickly as possible.
+Mold Inspection.
+It’s important to identify the type of mold before removing it.
+If the mold test shows toxic mold present, every effort must be made to contain the area and eradicate the source as quickly as possible.
 At New England Remediation Services, we have state-of-the-art mold testing equipment not available to the retail market.